PoC vs prototype vs MVP in mobile app development

 A proof-of-concept (POC) tests whether a particular concept is feasible from a technical point of view.
 Basically, the POC application method needs to have a straightforward end goal in sight, and it has to demonstrate whether that goal can be achieved or not.
 Following the implementation of this process, all parties involved should be able to answer the question: can this be built?

-When do you need to pursue a proof of concept?
+When do you need a proof of concept?

 Different aspects can influence the decision to pursue a proof-of-concept in app development.
 Your product specifications will influence this decision and help you frame the concept you’re proofing.
 Let’s go through the most crucial aspects: